devaine/RPS-Tournament/README.md

 <img src="./screenshots/landing.png" width="200" alt="Landing Page"> <img src="./screenshots/play.png" width="200" alt="Play Page"> <img src="./screenshots/dashboard.png" width="200" alt="Dashboard Page">

 > [!IMPORTANT]
 > This project is no longer being worked on.
-Feel free to download, use it, fork it and do whatever you want to with the code.
+Feel free to download, use it, fork it and do whatever you want to with the code under the GPL-2 license.
 There will be no information regarding contributions unless this project receives enough attention to warrant continued support.

 ### Features